kimrm/venue-booking-app/README.md

 - vercel/postgres
 - mapbox

-## Preview
+## Demo deployment

-Although this project <strong><em>is not entirely finished</em></strong>, a demo preview can be viewed here: [https://venue-booking-app.vercel.app](https://venue-booking-app.vercel.app)
+A demo deployment can be viewed here: [https://venue-booking-app.vercel.app](https://venue-booking-app.vercel.app)

 ## Running this project locally

+- Clone the repo
+- Run `npm install`
+- Run `npm run dev`

-This project needs a Postgres database for the featured venues and rating features to work.
+This project needs a Postgres database for the "featured venues" and "rating" features to work.
+It also needs a public Mapbox key and an API-Key for the Noroff API.
+Check the `.env.example` file for configuration.